jstrait/beats/README.markdown

 	  - sounds/tom4.wav:  ...........X....
 	  - sounds/tom2.wav:  ..............X.

-And [here is what it sounds like](http://beatsdrummachine.com/beat.mp3) after getting the BEATS treatment.
+And [here's what it sounds like](http://beatsdrummachine.com/beat.mp3) after getting the BEATS treatment.
 What a glorious groove!

 Current Status
 --------------

-The latest stable version of BEATS is 1.2.0.
-It was just released!
+The latest stable version of BEATS is 1.2.0, released on July 12, 2010.
 It brings significant performance and architectural improvements.
 It also contains a few bug fixes.
+For more info, see [http://www.joelstrait.com/blog/2010/7/12/beats_1.2.0_released](http://www.joelstrait.com/blog/2010/7/12/beats_1.2.0_released).

-Since 1.2.0 was just released, I'm not sure just yet what will be coming in 1.3.0.
+Development for 1.3.0 is underway on the trunk.
+While the previous release focused on performance, this version will bring new features.

 Installation